 Criticator, Critseeker — any weapon system more likely to generate critical hits rather than punch through armor, like LBX Autocannon and massed missile banks.

-Headchopper — a weapon strong enough to one-shot a Mech's cockpit (such as Gauss rifles), thus instantly removing it from play.
+Headchopper or Headcapper — a weapon strong enough to one-shot a Mech's cockpit (such as Gauss rifles), thus instantly removing it from play.

 Several individual BattleMechs have fan nicknames: